Update: New leaks suggest the Huawei P30 Pro could have three rear cameras, including a 38MP one.

-We want to see the Huawei P21 (or the Huawei P30, as it may be called) build on that momentum and we’ve come up with a list of things that would help that happen.
+We want to see the Huawei P30 build on that momentum and we’ve come up with a list of things that would help that happen.

 But before that here’s what we know and suspect about the phone so far.
-There aren’t any rumors yet, but we’ll be sure to add them in as soon as we hear any and in the meantime we can take some educated guesses.
+There aren’t many real rumors yet, but we’ll be sure to add them in as soon as we hear any and in the meantime we can take some educated guesses.

 Cut to the chase

 - What is it?
 The successor to the Huawei P20